neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 **Summary**: in this tutorial, you are going to learn how to use the basic **PostgreSQL SELECT** statement to query data from a table.

-Note that if you don’t know how to execute a query against the PostgreSQL database using the **psql** command\-line tool or **pgAdmin** GUI tool, you can check [the connection to the PostgreSQL database tutorial](../postgresql-getting-started/connect-to-postgresql-database).
+Note that if you don't know how to execute a query against the PostgreSQL database using the **psql** command\-line tool or **pgAdmin** GUI tool, you can check [the connection to the PostgreSQL database tutorial](../postgresql-getting-started/connect-to-postgresql-database).

 One of the most common tasks, when you work with the database, is to retrieve data from tables using the `SELECT` statement.